 Terrain.org: A Journal of the Built + Natural Environments welcomes quality submissions from new and experienced authors and artists alike.
 Our online journal, publishing on a rolling basis, accepts only the finest poetry, essays, fiction, articles, artwork, videos, and other contributions — material that reaches deep into the earth’s fiery core, or humanity’s incalculable core, and brings forth new insights and wisdom.

 Our regular submission period is open September 2 – May 30.
-We are currently accepting general submissions.
+We are NOT currently accepting general submissions.

 Terrain.org publishes previously published materials so long as the work is not currently available online or in an app (please notify us when submitting), though original, unpublished work is preferred.
 We also accept simultaneously submitted materials (immediate notification of acceptance elsewhere is required).

 Our audience is wide, from technical and professional to generalist, and we average more than 400,000 page views per year.
 Submissions must represent or otherwise have a distinct relationship to the built and natural environments, either as they are interrelated or as separate subjects.
 The relationship may be literal, implied, creative, or barely visible at all.
 Surprise us.

 All contributions are fully archived.We accept general submissions from September 2 to May 30, and contest submissions from January 1 to September 1.
 We do not accept regular submissions in June, July, and August.
 With the exception of accompanying artwork and queries, all work must be submitted online via Terrain.org’s Submission Manager, requiring the creation of a user account.

 A single document containing your submission (one story, one essay, up to six poems, or the like) must be submitted in Microsoft Word format as .doc or .docx or .rtf, Apple Pages as .pages, or ASCII Text format as .txt.
 For videos, please paste the link of the video in your cover letter document if it has been uploaded to YouTube or Vimeo.